hazelcast/hazelcast-jet/site/docs/api/data-structures.md

 ### Partitioning

 The default partition count in Hazelcast is `271`.
-This means that there are 271 buckets (_partitions_) for keys and each key is distributed to a partition, based on the _hash code_ of its binary representation (_serialization_).
+This means that there are 271 buckets (_partitions_) for keys and each key is assigned to a partition, based on the _hash code_ of its binary representation (_serialization_).